MultiMUD/clojure-lanterna/docs/4-reference.markdown

 You probably don't need this because you can specify a resize listener function when you call [`get-terminal`](#lanternaterminalget-terminal).
 It's here if you *do* need it though.

+### lanterna.terminal/get-available-fonts

+    :::clojure
+    (get-available-fonts)

+Return a set of strings of the names of available fonts on the current system.

 Screens
 -------